Balajiasawa/Qr-code-generator/README.md

 QR Code Generator
 Overview
 Welcome to the QR Code Generator!
-This intuitive web application allows you to effortlessly create QR codes for various types of data, including URLs, plain text, and contact information (vCard).
-Built with React and styled beautifully with Tailwind CSS, it offers a seamless user experience with a focus on simplicity and functionality.
+This intuitive web application allows you to effortlessly create QR codes for various data types, including URLs, plain text, and contact information (vCard).
+Built with React and styled beautifully with Tailwind CSS, it offers a seamless user experience focusing on simplicity and functionality.

 Whether you need a QR code for your website, a quick note, or to share your business card, this tool has you covered.
 Plus, it features a login/signup system to enhance user experience (though currently using mock authentication for demonstration).